 The Eagles and Steelers return to competition against other teams instead of their own players this weekend, and as is customary with preseason contests, you don’t see either wide point spreads or high point totals for their games.

-Philadelphia hosts the New York Jets Friday night in a game viewed so evenly that a couple of Pennsylvania’s online sportsbooks make it a pick’em.
+Philadelphia hosts the New York Jets Friday night in a game viewed so evenly that a couple of PA’s online sportsbooks make it a pick’em.
 That’s even though in the regular season, the Eagles would clearly be favored.

 At Pittsburgh’s renamed Acrisure Stadium, meanwhile, the Steelers take on the Seattle Seahawks Saturday night in a matchup that could have bearing on not one but two — count ‘em, two — quarterback battles after the end of long tenures by star QBs with both franchises.